 The IDPP contributes to the overall vision of an ASEAN region that is inclusive, barrier-free, and rights-based, where persons with disabilities are leaders in the determination of their own destinies.

-- Master’s Degree: Pioneer the world’s first virtual Master’s degree at the intersection of disability studies and public policy using advanced cyberlearning techniques
+- Master of Public Policy Degrees: Offer innovative master’s degrees at the intersection of disability studies and public policy using advanced accessible cyberlearning techniques

-- Outreach and Capacity Building: Engage in outreach and capacity building activities to enhance awareness of and address disability and public policy issues
+- Outreach and Awareness Raising: Engage in outreach activities to enhance awareness of, and advocate for, disability and public policy issues

-The IDPP was established in accordance with the ASEAN Vision 2020, which states that ASEAN will:
+The IDPP was established in accordance with ASEAN Vision 2020, which states that ASEAN will:

 (1) enhance human resource development in all sectors of the economy through quality education, upgrading of skills and capabilities and training...[and]